Elliott Wave Theory Principle: The Definitive Guide (2020)

 This image explains how to trade the typical Elliott wave forex approach:

-So, how do we trade the Elliott wave Theory?
+So, how do we trade the Elliot wave Theory?

 The price went up to the resistance level and showed signs of reversal (long wicks on upper sides of candles and small-sized candles).

 A lower high was formed below the resistance level.
 This indicated that the uptrend was ending and that a downtrend was imminent.

 After the lower high formed, the price went lower and reached a minor support level where it began going up.
 We marked our wave 1 here.